Questions about becoming a home inspector

 Q: Do you need to have your own company in order to be an inspector?

 A: Not necessarily.
 Some inspectors may choose to become employed by another home inspections company; say an individual does not want the hassle or is not suited to perform the daily “behind the scenes” duties such as expense reports, networking with industry professionals, creating marketing and branding campaigns, etc. Other inspectors may want to have complete autonomy with their brand (company) and operate on their own agenda.
-Some may prefer purchasing a franchise from the dozens of providers out there.
+Some may prefer purchasing a franchise from the dozens of providers in the market.

 Q: What is involved when starting you own home inspection company?

 A: This depends on the municipality that you operate.
-Some jurisdictions require a business licence.
+Some jurisdictions require a business license.
 Some provinces require insurance, approved training, memberships to associations.
-Currently British Columbia and Alberta are the only two provinces that require the approved training, insurance, and membership to a home inspections association.
 This is discussed in more detail above.
-Other than that, start up capital, a solid marketing plan, and perseverance are the things needed to start and succeed in the home inspections industry.
+Other than that; start up capital, a solid marketing plan, and perseverance are the things needed to start and succeed in the home inspections industry.

 Q: What could the start up costs of running your own inspections company look like?